Qirvo/qirvo-echo-cli/README.md

 - **API URL**: Your Qirvo Dashboard URL (default: http://localhost:3000)
 - **Email & Password**: Your Qirvo account credentials

-> 🔗 **How it works**: The CLI automatically connects to the Qirvo Firebase project and authenticates you with your existing account.
+> 🔐 **How it works**: The CLI securely authenticates with your Qirvo backend and stores an encrypted token for subsequent requests.

 This will interactively prompt you for:
 - **API URL**: Your Qirvo Dashboard URL (default: http://localhost:3000)